tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

 This code creates a new post object.
 It tries to post the contents of this object.
 RestKit will use the `RKRequestDescriptor` that we created previously to format the JSON for the post request.
 If the request succeeds, we save the changes locally as well.
 If it fails, we delete the object locally.

 Finally, we call the view controller's delegate methods (which are implemented to dismiss the `CBCreatePostViewController`).

+# Conclusion

+So, at this point, try to build it and see what happens!